Easy to attach to power hub

 Peeler isn’t effective on food of uneven sizes

-Whether you’re dressing up a salad or tricking your kids with healthy zoodles, this spiralizer attachment from KitchenAid can change the way you approach veggie and fruit preparation.
+Whether you’re dressing up a salad or tricking your kids to eat more veggies with zoodles, this spiralizer attachment from KitchenAid can change the way you approach veggie and fruit preparation.
 It can also help you limit your kitchen appliances and expand the use of your KitchenAid mixer.
 To see how it really works, we took it home and tested it ourselves, evaluating everything from its performance to how it measures up to the competition.
 Keep reading for our insights.

 Setup and Design: Built for versatility